 Oral Proficiency Class

 The weekly Oral Proficiency Classes offer the opportunity to converse in Spanish about a variety of topics in a small group setting, and are led by a more advanced undergraduate speaker.
 Students will improve their oral skills and maximize their chances of reaching an Intermediate oral proficiency level by the end of the course sequence.
 Active participation in this oral proficiency class is required for success in these courses and will count towards the final grade.
-The Oral Proficiency Classes Coordinator for all Spanish sections is Prof. Tulia Jiménez-Vergara (BH 314, email@example.com).
+The Oral Proficiency Classes Coordinator for all Spanish sections is Prof. Tulia Jiménez-Vergara (Bliss 314, email@example.com).
 Please click on the following link to view your Oral Proficiency Classes Contract.

 You can return your contract in the following ways: